Antonio M. Gómez: LINEAJES

 November 11, 2023 - March 10, 2024

-The exhibition features a custom-built tarima—a traditional Mexican percussive platform that amplifies the sounds of dancers’ feet—and a global array of instruments drawn from Gómez’s extensive collection.
-Live performances by the artist’s Trio Guadalevin and other invited ensembles supplement recorded soundscapes playing continuously within the exhibition space.
-Specially invited by Gómez, street artist Angelina "179" Villalobos creates a mural of vines twisting behind and beyond the paintings in Frye Salon, evoking the proliferation of the cultural lineages that crisscrossed the globe to give rise to modern art and music.
+The exhibition features a global array of instruments drawn from Gómez’s extensive collection, arranged in groupings that highlight transformations in form, style, and usage across time and geography.
+Live performances by the artist’s Trío Guadalevín and other invited ensembles supplement recorded soundscapes within the exhibition space.
+At Gómez’s invitation, the street artist Angelina Villalobos Soto, aka 179, created a mural of vines twisting around the paintings in Frye Salon, evoking intertwined cultural lineages and the continual metamorphosis of artistic expression.

 Antonio M. Gómez received the 2018 James W. Ray Distinguished Artist Award, funded by the Raynier Institute & Foundation through the Frye Art Museum | Artist Trust Consortium.
 The award supports and advances the creative work of outstanding artists living and working in Washington State and is accompanied by a presentation at the Frye Art Museum.